“Achieving truly decentralized finance – power to the people – is a noble & important goal.” – Elon Musk.

 • DeFi uses blockchain and smart contracts to enable direct, transparent financial transactions without banks or brokers as middlemen.

-• The global DeFi market is expected to grow from $20.48 billion in 2024 to $231.19 billion by 2030, at 53.7% CAGR.
+• The global DeFi market is expected to grow from an estimated $26.94 billion in 2025 to $231.19 billion by 2030, at a 53.7% CAGR.

 • DeFi creates a trustless environment, replacing manual paper approvals with secure, self-executing code that guarantees accurate transactions.